What No One Tells You About Life Is That Nothing Is Impossible

 However, that would be a week or ten days later.
 Right now I was in the beachy tourist destination.
 I couldn’t care less about my mane.

-Those 5 days were a miracle.
+Those 5 days was a miracle.
 Miracle me.
 I came to doubt if I was the same person stuck to bed puking into that plastic bin every few minutes, back home.
 Where was I getting the energy to change clothes twice a day, sit for hours on the beach getting those massages done and getting in and out of the vast ocean that beckoned?
 The sugar levels seemed to be perfect despite consuming lobsters and prawns morning and night- while in Delhi, even a slight change from the strict menu would make the readings go ballistic.

 What No One Tells You About Life Is That Nothing Is Impossible